 10:00 – 10:40: Presentation of research findings by Gaute Rønnebu, Narviksenteret

 10:40 – 10:50.
 Reflections by Kristoffer Lidén, Peace Research Institute Oslo and NCHS

 10:50 – 11:00: Q&A

-The seminar will be held in Norwegian and will not be live streamed.
+The seminar was held in Norwegian and was not be live streamed.
 Find more information in Norwegian here.